Chaos erupts at Manhattan's Union Square during livestreamer Kai Cenat's giveaway

 Maddrey said it highlighted the power and danger of social media.
 The event was not preplanned, and was spontaneous.

 "We can't allow this to happen again in the future," Maddrey said.
 "Listen, we're not against young people having a good time.
 We're not against young people gathering.
 But it can't be to this level, where it's dangerous.
-A lot of people got hurt today," he said.
+A lot of people got hurt today."

 New York City subways bypassed Union Square station.